jmczab/git-tris/winePrefixes.md

 WINEPREFIX=~/myprefix /opt/wineversion/wine8/bin/wine explorer
 ```

-However, you may also have a *very old* WINE version that isn't multislot and doesn't play well, so will need to set *all* (or most) of the variables before running WINE commands.
+However, you may also have a WINE version that **isn't multislot** and doesn't play well, so will need to set *all* (or most) of the variables before running WINE commands.
 ```
-export WINEVERPATH="/opt/my-wine"
+export WINEVERPATH="/opt/my-custom-wine"
 export PATH="$WINEVERPATH/bin:$PATH"
 export WINESERVER="$WINEVERPATH/bin/wineserver"
 export WINELOADER="$WINEVERPATH/bin/wine"
 export WINEDLLPATH="$WINEVERPATH/lib/wine/fakedlls"
 export LD_LIBRARY_PATH="$WINEVERPATH/lib64:$WINEVERPATH/lib:$LD_LIBRARY_PATH"
+export WINEARCH=win32
-export WINEPREFIX=/home/user/myprefix
+export WINEPREFIX=/home/user/mycustomprefix
-$WINELOADER explorer
+$WINELOADER $WINEPREFIX/company/application/software.exe
 ```

-## *What are the limitations on the architectures?*
+## *What are the limitations on architecture?*
-The best thing is to focus on is compatibility.
+The best thing is to focus on is compatibility, but try and select the highest possible.
 A 64 bit prefix will only run 64 and 32 bit code.
 A 32 bit prefix will run 32 bit and 16 bit code.
 See WINEARCH variables above!

 For example, you might know of some 32 bit software, and decide to put it in a 64 bit prefix.
 However, the software comes with a launcher or service that is 16 bit, so a 32 bit prefix is the only option.
 Another example is  supporting software might only come as a 16 bit installer.
-So, choose as you see fit, but try and select the highest possible.

 ## *How do I install common Windows apps into a WINE prefix?*